44 years after Luna 24 another space mission tries to bring moon samples from our cosmic neighbor back to Earth. Read about China’s Chang’e 5 mission.

 - Capsule was found at 18:23 UTC.

-- The sealed samples will then be delivered to a laboratory in Beijing for further analysis.
+- The sealed samples were delivered to a laboratory in Beijing for further analysis at 17th December 2020.
+The laboratory told that 1,731 grams moon soil was in the sample canister.

 China build already a backup of Chang’e-5 if something goes wrong.
 The Chang’e-6 (CE-6) probe was produced at the same time.
-But if everything will be a success – the CE-6 can be part of a mission to land at the lunar south pole and return probes from this interesting place.
+After the success of Change’e-5 – the CE-6 can be part of a mission to land at the lunar south pole and return probes from this interesting place.

 Facts about Chang’e-5